FrankLhota56/fortran66-flex/README.md

 ```
 where 13 indicates the length of the string, and the 13 characters after the first 'H' are the characters of the string.

 There is no regular expression for matching a Hollerith constant.
 This is a real problem for the token scanner.
-Fortunately, these constants can only be used in limited situations, so this problem was not a deal killer.
+Fortunately, these constants can only be used in limited situations, so this problem was not insurmountable.
 Parsing Hollerith constants, however, is more difficult that parsing more conventional string literals.

 ### Blanks are Mostly Ignored